-The above contributions also finance cash sickness and maternity benefits and funeral benefits.
+The employer's contributions also finance cash sickness and maternity benefits and the funeral grant.

 Government: Any deficit.

 The minimum and maximum monthly earnings used to calculate contributions are adjusted periodically by the Social Security Commission, subject to the approval of the President of the Philippines.